epguides.com

 Question: I can't find a particular show on TV any more.
 Is it coming back, or is it cancelled?

 Answer: If it is a U.S. show that was running new episodes, it may currently be on hiatus.
-Go to our current schedule grid page at epguides.com/grid and scroll down past the current weekly grid to the alphabetical list of shows on hiatus, which will indicate a return date in red, if we know it.
+Go to our current U.S. schedule grid page at epguides.com/grid and scroll down past the current weekly grid to the alphabetical list of shows on hiatus, which will indicate a return date in red, if we know it.
 Following this is a list of those shows from the current season that have definitely been cancelled, followed by a list of those shows from last season that have been cancelled.
+An epguides.com/fallgrid schedule grid is also available, which shows the starting dates and times of the new fall U.S. shows.
+We also sometimes have links to grids showing significant forthcoming winter and spring schedule changes.

-Question: What's up with TV Tome and TV.com and how does it affect you?
+Question: What’s up with TV Tome, TV.com, and TV Rage and how does it affect you?

-Answer: The webmaster at TV Tome has taken the contents of his site and moved it over to a new site called TV.com, which is owned by CNET, the same folks that give you gamespot.com, gamefaqs.com and mp3.com.
-Our own site contained numerous links to TV Tome and so we are reassigning those links to TV.com.
-We expect to continue to build our future episode guides at TV.com and to maintain epguides.com as a simplified means of accessing the data there.
+Answer: Our original partner, the webmaster at TV Tome, took the contents of his site and moved it over to a site called TV.com, which is owned by CBS Interactive, the same folks that give you gamespot.com and mp3.com.
+Since our site contained numerous links to TV Tome, we reassigned those links to TV.com, and continued to build our future episode guides at TV.com and to maintain epguides.com as a simplified means of accessing the data there.

-Question: Why did you move your guides to TV Tome (now TV.com)?
+Question: Why did you move your guides to TV Tome/TV.com/TV Rage/TVMaze?

 Answer: Originally, we had only a few authors who created all our episode lists and guides, but we were adding new shows all the time, and many new people volunteered to turn our Titles and Air Dates listings into more complete guides.
 Unfortunately this created a bottleneck, which delayed the updating of guides on the site.
 Because of the way our site is presently set up, we only have a couple of editors who can actually upload new information to the site.
 We never had time to develop a capability for our contributors to directly update their shows on our site.
-So when the opportunity to partner with TV Tome (now TV.com) appeared, we worked with its Webmaster to make the display of information in the fully editable guides at that site look similar to what people were used to seeing at our site, and simply created links to them.
+So when the opportunity to partner with TV Tome appeared, we worked with its Webmaster to make the display of information in the fully editable guides at that site look similar to what people were used to seeing at our site, and simply created links to them.
 Over time that turned out pretty well.
-The recent change to TV.com has created some problems, but unless we get the ability to create something like a TV Tome on our own, the differences are just something we'll have to get used to.
-If you have any comments or suggestions, please contact us via this link.
+The recent changes to TV.com and then TV Rage have created some problems, but unless we get the ability to create something like a TV Tome on our own, the differences are just something we’ve had to get used to.
+If you have any comments or suggestions, please contact us here

 Question: Can you sell me copies of the show?